evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Searching-Things.md

 Most of the time you'll likely spend your time searching for Objects and the occasional Accounts.

+Most search methods are available directly from `evennia`.
+But there are also a lot of useful search helpers found via `evennia.search`.

 So to find an entity, what can be searched for?

 ### Search by key